codio/site/source/docs/classes/monitor/grading.html.md

 To grade from the class dashboard, you should first select the assignment unit.
 You can see the check mark next to those students who have completed the assignment.

-To assign comments or a grade, you click on the Grade icon (see image with grading icons circled center).
+To assign comments or a grade, you click on the Grade icon (see image above with grading icons circled center).
 You can then modify the comments and grade fields for any individual student.

 <img alt="authtoken" src="/img/docs/grading-assign.png" class="simple"/>